-Question Where Does Cotton Come From- Cotton is grown in warm climates.
-It means that most of the cotton is grown in The Republic of China, India, Southern United States, Uzbekistan, and China are producing most of the cotton.
-The cotton plant is grown from seeds, and after its flowers, the plant produces balls of fluffy white fibers known as ‘lint’.
+Cotton is grown in warm climates.
+Tropical and subtropical regions of the world like India, Egypt, Southern United States, Uzbekistan, and China are producing most of the cotton.
+The cotton plant is grown from seeds and we get fabric from its flower.
+The plant produces balls of fluffy white fibers known as ‘lint’.

 In the olden days before mechanization, cotton was handpicked.
 Today, the high-quality cotton that is used for premium fabrics is still done this way, since mechanized harvesting can be rough and cause damage to the lint and therefore produces a rougher, courser texture.

 Natural cotton is a renewable and sustainable resource on our planet.
 This eco-friendly movement is big in our world today and with good cause.
 Our landfills are clogged with chemicals and other man-made substances, and we as a population are coming to realize that while it may be cheaper to use the man-made materials, it does come at a high price to our home-world and our health.
 So, it is only natural to ask, ‘Where does cotton come from?’.
 Read on to learn more.